glideroggan/ski/readme.md

 # To implement
+## better physics
+- Introduce gravity
+  today we move around the visualWOrldPosY based of the heightmap of the background, but we could instead add a variable to the skier, isOnGround.
+We still adjust the visualWorldPosY based on the heightmap. the calculation can be based on the heightmap. with gravity we reduce the visualWorldPosY by <gravity> and then we check if we are at the same or over the value, if that is the case, then isGrounded is true, otherwise isGrounded is false. and if we are not grounded, then we are technically falling/flying and we can apply the shadow and remove control of the skier.

 ## other skiiers
-- ai controlled skier that runs at a constant speed (for now) that doges the obstacles (including the player)
+- ✔️ai controlled skier that runs at a constant speed (for now) that doges the obstacles (including the player)
-- later we could make a more complex ai that could work and do same things as a player
+- ✔️later we could make a more complex ai that could work and do same things as a player
-- They show up just like obstacles
+- ✔️They show up just like obstacles
-  - a faster skier would start behind you and then pass you
+  - ✔️a faster skier would start behind you and then pass you
-  - a slower skier would start in front of you and then you would pass them
+  - ✔️a slower skier would start in front of you and then you would pass them
-  - some of them are going more horizontal so that they are more of a risk to hit
+  - ✔️some of them are going more horizontal so that they are more of a risk to hit

 # Improvements to weather changes
 Advanced Implementation Ideas
-Weather Zones: Create regions on the map with different typical weather patterns Weather Warning System: Visual/audio cues before weather changes Weather-Specific Obstacles: Snowdrifts that only appear during heavy snow Special Equipment: Allow player to find and use items like goggles to improve visibility in storms
+Weather Zones: Create regions on the map with different typical weather patterns Weather Warning System: Visual/audio cues before weather changes 🔧Weather-Specific Obstacles: Snowdrifts that only appear during heavy snow
+  - snowdrifts
+    - fix an asset for it
+    - generate an heightmap for it
+    - change the heightmap system, so that you can plug in the snowdrift heightmap when sampling over the collision box
+    - fix logic so that skiers visualGroundposY is only forced when the Y-axis go down (up the screen), and is only changed by gravity in the other direction (down the screen, positive Y-axis)
+    - also remember that when heightmap and visualGroundPosY are not the same, then skiier is not grounded, and we should apply the shadow and remove control of the skiier
+  - changed to appear not only during heavy snow
+  - will make the skiier jump
+  - in flying state skier have no control
+Special Equipment: Allow player to find and use items like goggles to improve visibility in storms

 ## FEATURES